dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 ## Conclusions

 I hope I convinced you that the toric code is a fascinating model.
+We have learnt

+If this post still lives you hungry of more stuff on toric code (and more) see the FAQ section below, and stay tuned for more blogposts on a similar topic!

 <!-- Typically discussed in the thermodynamic limit? -->